appleboy/alertsnitch/README.md

 AlertSnitch offers a `/-/health` endpoint which will return 200 as long as the MySQL/Postgres database is reachable.

-In case of error it will return a 500 and will write the error in the response payload.
+In case of error, it will return a 500 and will write the error in the response payload.

 ### Metrics